 There are price caps applying for the initial sale price, net of discount, of £250K outside London and £420K within.

 The government’s response to the consultation, published earlier this month, describes how it intends to change national planning policy to implement First Homes.
 It plans to roll out a pilot phase of 1,500 First Homes over the next couple of years.
 Not surprisingly though, some developers are already jumping the gun.
-ARK recently carried out a review for viability purposes of a major application in Essex and the applicant developer was already proposing to replace affordable rented and shared ownership homes with First Homes.
+We recently carried out a review for viability purposes of a major application in Essex and the applicant developer was already proposing to replace affordable rented and shared ownership homes with First Homes.

 The attraction for developers is clear; more direct control of affordable housing obligations and a tenure viewed as more compatible with market sale.
 Effectively, it’s like having an adapted version of Help to Buy on offer.
 Where it leaves the mainstream affordable housing sector is a much less happy place.
 Major developing housing associations are already cutting back on S106 dependence (‘stopping being 106 junkies’ as one Development Director described it to me).
 First Homes will erode this supply line yet further.
 But where are the alternative opportunities at scale?
 Other than regeneration schemes, supply of housing development land not already in the control of the housebuilding industry is scarce, especially in areas of high housing demand.